MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 To provide the right information in the network flyout, MOs provide *Type* and *Balance* (dataRemainingMB and timeRemaining) information as defined in the [GetBalance API](#getbalance-api) section.

-The table below provide a reference between the GetBalance response type and what it is displayed in the network flyout.
+The following table provides a reference between the `GetBalance` response type and what is displayed in the network flyout.

 | GetBalance response type | Network flyout shows... |
 | --- | --- |